rahul-verma/arjuna/community/FeatureDevelopment.md

 2. Element Configuration (code and gns) - In Progress
     * State checking: Implemented for GuiElement.
 To be implemented and tested for DropDown and RadioGroup.
     * Type Checking: Not started yet.
+    * Can it be set at automator level?
 3. DropDown methods
     * sendOptionText
     * clickOption